+Announcing the Communion Service-The communion service may appropriately be included as part of any Christian worship service.
+However, to give proper emphasis and make communion available to the greatest possible number of members, usually it is part of the Sabbath worship service, preferably on the next to the last Sabbath of each quarter.

-Announcing the Communion Service. -In most churches this service is conducted on the next to the last Sabbath of the quarter.
-On the Sabbath preceding the Communion service, mention should be made of the importance of the forthcoming Communion.
-All members are urged to prepare their hearts and to make sure that matters are right with one another.
-Then when they come to the table of the Lord the following week the service can be of greater blessing to them.
-The church clerk, deacons, and deaconesses should attempt to notify those who were not present when the announcement was made.
+On the preceding Sabbath an announcement should be made of the service calling attention to the importance of the forthcoming communion, so that all members may prepare their hearts and make sure that unresolved differences are put right with one another.
+When they come to the table of the Lord the following week, the service then can bring the blessing intended.
+Those who were not present for the announcement should be notified and invited to attend.

-Conducting the Communion Service.-Length of Service. -Time is not the most significant factor in planning the Communion service.
+Conducting the Communion Service-Length of Service-Time is not the most significant factor in planning the communion service.
 However, attendance can be improved and the spiritual impact increased by:

-- 1. Eliminating all extraneous items from the worship service on this high day. - 2.
-Avoiding delays before and after the foot washing. - 3.
-Having the deaconesses arrange the emblems on the Communion table well beforehand.
+1. Eliminating all extraneous items from the worship service on this high day.

+2. Avoiding delays before and after the foot-washing.

+3. Having the deaconesses arrange the emblems on the communion table well beforehand.

-Preliminaries. - The introductory portion of the service should include only very brief announcements, hymn, prayer, offering, and a short sermon before separating for the washing of feet.
+Preliminaries-The introductory portion of the service should include only very brief announcements, hymn, prayer, offering, and a short sermon before separating for the washing of feet.
 More worshipers will be encouraged to stay for the entire service if the early part of the service has been brief.

-Foot washing. -Men and women should be provided separate areas for the foot washing.
+Foot-washing-Men and women should be provided separate areas for the foot-washing.
 Where stairs or distance is a problem, special arrangements should be made for the handicapped.
 In places where it is socially acceptable and where clothing is such that there would be no immodesty, separate arrangements may be made for husband and wife or parents and baptized children to share with each other in the foot-washing ceremony.
-To encourage shy or sensitive people who may view the selecting of a footwashing partner as an embarrassing experience, church leaders should be designated whose responsibility during the foot washing is to help such persons find partners.
+To encourage shy or sensitive people who may view the selecting of a foot-washing partner as an embarrassing experience, church leaders should be designated whose responsibility during the foot-washing is to help such persons find partners.

-Before the service, deacons and deaconesses should prepare basins, towels, and water at a comfortable temperature for the foot washing.
+Before the service, deacons and deaconesses should prepare basins, towels, and water at a comfortable temperature for the foot-washing.
 Soap and an extra basin should be available for washing the hands afterward.